andrewgdotcom/recrypt/README.md

 Usage: quick-recrypt [ GPG_OPTIONS ]

-Recrypt an OpenPGP-encrypted file or stream to a new recipient.
+Recrypt an OpenPGP-encrypted file or stream to a given recipient(s), using current OpenPGP defaults.
+This is particularly useful for migrating data that was encrypted with obsolete options, so that it can be safely used in future.

 By default, input and output are STDIN and STDOUT respectively, although these can be overridden with the standard GnuPG options "-d" and "-o".

 A debug log is printed on STDERR.